 Ultrasound in emergency medicine

-Today, in emergency medicine, ultrasound is used in the FAST (Focused Assessment with Sonography for Trauma) for assessing trauma, pericardial tamponade (fluid builds up in the sac in which the heart is enclosed; the pericardium) or hemoperitoneum (blood in the peritoneal cavity).
+Today, ultrasound is used in the FAST (Focused Assessment with Sonography for Trauma) scan, which assesses for trauma, pericardial tamponade (fluid buildup in the sac in which the heart is enclosed), or hemoperitoneum (blood leakage in the abdomen).

 Abdominal Sonography (gastroenterology)

 Ultrasound can be used to generate images of the spleen, kidneys, bile ducts, gall bladder, liver, aorta, inferior vena cava, pancreas, and other solid organs located in the abdomen.

 If the appendix is swollen or inflamed, as may be the case with appendicitis, it may be detected by ultrasound.